-- NN Metric 2A: At least 80% of all questions and tasks should be text-dependent to reflect the requirements of Reading Standard 1 (by requiring use of textual evidence to support valid inferences from the text). - NN Metric 2B: Questions and tasks accurately address the analytical thinking required by the Standards at each grade level.
-NOTE: While multiple standards will be addressed with every text, not every standard must be addressed with every text.
+- NN Metric 2A: 80% of questions and tasks are text-dependent to reflect the requirements of Reading Standard 1 (by requiring use of textual evidence to support valid inferences from the text). - NN Metric 2B: Questions and tasks accurately address the analytical thinking required by the Standards at each grade level.
+NOTE: While multiple Standards will be addressed with every text, not every Standard must be assessed with every text.

 Non-Negotiable Alignment Criteria are defined as the set of criteria that must be met in full for materials to be considered aligned to the Shifts and the major features of the Common Core State Standards.

-Each metric of a Non-Negotiable Alignment Criterion must be met in order for the criterion to be met.
+Each subcomponent of a Non-Negotiable Alignment Criterion must be met in order for the criterion to be met.

-- 1. Evaluate carefully how completely the submission meets each of the metrics for this Criterion below. - 2.
+- 1. Evaluate carefully how completely the submission meets each of the Criteria below. - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, if any one of the metrics is rated as Does Not Meet, then rate the overall Non-Negotiable 2 as Does Not Meet.
 If all metrics are rated as Meets, then rate the overall Non-Negotiable 2 as Meets.